 But a rolling pin is different than a measuring cup, and we can acknowledge that without saying one is better than the other.
 And what a weird thing it would be if we did!
 Imagine showing someone your kitchen tools and having them indignantly accuse you of believing the measuring cup was better than the rolling pin.
 Better at what?
 If you want to measure some flour, you’ll have a hard time with a rolling pin, and you’ll have similar problems trying to roll out a pie crust with a measuring cup.
 A rolling pin has to be evaluated according to the standards of what makes a good rolling pin, and measuring cups have to be judged on their own terms.
 (As a sidenote, if you cringe at the domestic analogy, then it shows you’re doing exactly what I’m talking about.)

 We believe that women are different than men, and therefore have to be held up to the standards of what makes an excellent woman, judged on our own terms.
 A high-achieving, admirable woman looks different than a high-achieving, admirable man, and she is going to accomplish different things.

 That’s really at the heart of our disagreement with the feminists.
 They want the standards, categories, and judging to look exactly the same for both men and women.
 Here’s the kicker though: the standards they want to apply to everyone are the ones that have always been applied to the men.
 “Breaking the glass ceiling” is shorthand for the insistence that masculine standards for achievement now be imposed on women.

-Far from liberating women, we have actually removed the potential for true excellence.
+Far from liberating women, feminists have actually removed our potential for true excellence.